 Dates: May 25 - June 4

 Make the most of your visit to San Francisco on the Helicopter & Alcatraz Combo Tour.
-Your day starts with an amazing 15- to 20-minute helicopter ride of SF and the Bay.
+Your day starts with an amazing 15- to 20-minute helicopter ride over the city and the bay.
 You will see Alcatraz, the Golden Gate Bridge, and the SF Skyline from above.

 Once you land, you will be taken over to Pier 33 to pick up your ferry to Alcatraz.
 You will get the chance to spend 2 to 3 hours on this interesting island.
 Your visit includes a self-guided audio tour and plenty of time to explore on your own.

 One of the most colorful celebrations each year is Carnaval in the Mission District.
 Every year, it's held the Saturday and Sunday before Memorial Day.
 This two-day event celebrates Latin and South American cultures.
 Sample traditional foods, dance salsa in the streets, and meet new friends.
 The popular parade is on Sunday morning and features traditional dress and music from places such as Peru, Nicaragua, Panama, Ecuador, and more.